 The Mental Health Breathing Space

-If you are having treatment for a mental health crisis, you can get longer-term help through the Mental Health Breathing Space scheme, which also comes into effect from 4 May 2021.
+If you are having treatment for a mental health crisis, you can get longer-term help through the Mental Health Breathing Space scheme.

 The Mental Health Breathing Space provides the same protections as the “standard” Breathing Space but it is a lot more flexible.
 It lasts for the duration of the crisis treatment plus 30 days and you are not limited to one a year.